 Citizenship is an invented category, manipulated to serve state interests.
 How valid is the NRC list, when citizenship in Assam is being determined on the basis of the date you entered into the state?
 If they had entered India a day before the cut off date, could they be considered Indian?

 To have your citizenship removed is to be stripped of your humanity.
 Having the label of foreigner or Bangladeshi is now seen as legitimate grounds for your detention, deportation and even death.

-The fate of those who have not been included on the final publication in January 2019 is yet to be determined, as Bangladesh is unlikely to make any deal with India.
+The fate of those who have not been included on the final publication is yet to be determined, as Bangladesh is unlikely to make any deal with India.
 The question remains, will there be a forced mass exodus or will these 4 million be left to die within detention centres?